Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: Introduction

 \section{Introduction}

-The study of thermodynamic and structural properties of liquids whose particles interact via simple pairwise potentials has been a field of interest for many years~\cite{BH76,HM13,EL85,BCT07,HS18,PMPSGLVTC22, MCSM22,LK78}.
-The primary rationale behind this focus is the simplicity of such interactions, enabling a profound understanding of system behavior while retaining key realistic features akin to those observed in actual fluids.
+The study of the thermodynamic and structural properties of liquids whose particles interact via simple potentials has been a field of interest for many years~\cite{BH76,HM13,EL85,BCT07,HS18,PMPSGLVTC22, MCSM22,LK78}.
+In this context, ``simple'' refers to pairwise potentials that are relatively straightforward and uncomplicated in form and mathematical representation, involving basic functional forms.
+The primary rationale behind this focus is to enable a profound understanding of system behavior while retaining key realistic features similar to those observed in actual fluids.

 Within the realm of these elementary potentials, two that stand out prominently are the square-well (SW)~\cite{BH67, BH67b, LK78,YS94,MRR09} and square-shoulder (SS)~\cite{LKLLW99,YSH11,BOO13,GSC11} potentials.
 They are characterized by an impenetrable hard core paired with either an attractive well or a repulsive step.
 The SS potential is purely repulsive and belongs to the family of the so-called core-softened potentials, which have been widely used to study metallic liquids~\cite{SY76} or water anomalies~\cite{J04,BSB11,HU13,HU14,SSGBS01}.
 Conversely, the SW potential comprises a repulsive hard core complemented by an attractive well, making it suitable for modeling more intricate fluids governed by competing interactions~\cite{AIPR08,PMPSGLVTC22}.